jfcloutier/karma_agency/notes.md

     latest_completed_round(RoundIndex) % Communicated by a GM in Andy at the end of a round
-                                       % Inferred round_data is asserted and added to the communicated data for the completed round round_data(RoundIndex, Data) % round data as it is being communicated by other GMs (sent_predictions and received_prediction errors)
+                                       % Inferred round_data is asserted and added to the communicated data for the completed round round_data(RoundIndex, Data) % round data as it is being communicated by other GMs (data is a sent_prediction or received_prediction error as string)

 Round Index is the index of the round where the belief etc. is held, e.g. `5` The data is either a belief, a prediction, prediction error or action